In past posts we have explored:

 But all of this is pointless if you cannot connect this abstraction layer to your IT landscape to harness your existing information for new products.
 Read on to find out why the abstraction layer of digitized business functions is no longer just an academic exercise…

-We are seeing more and more Silicone Valley investors targeting businesses who successfully identify a repetitive behaviour and build a relevant API for it.
-Some of these businesses are subsequently receiving massively hyped valuations in this frothy market.
+We are seeing more and more Silicon Valley investors targeting businesses who successfully identify a repetitive behavior and build a relevant API for it.
+Some of these businesses are subsequently receiving massively hyped valuations in this market.

 This is great for a function where a company is happy to have a third party provide information which they have no interest in maintaining e.g. Google Maps.
 However, it only scrapes the surface of the number of functions an intelligent enterprise needs exposed as APIs or services.